John Alton

-John Alton (born Johann Jacob Altmann; October 5, 1901 – June 2, 1996) was an American cinematographer of Hungarian-German origin.
+John Alton (born Johann Jacob Altmann; October 5, 1901 – June 2, 1996) was an American cinematographer of Hungarian-Austrian origin.
 Alton photographed some of the most famous films noir of the classic period and won an Academy Award for the cinematography of An American in Paris (1951), becoming the first Hungarian-born person to do so in the cinematography category.
 He also worked as a director during the Golden Age of Argentine cinema.
+His work has been honored at film festivals in Vienna, Japan, Argentina, Telluride, and San Francisco, as well as in retrospectives at the American Museum of the Moving Image and the Pacific Film Archives.

 Career

-Alton moved to the United States to attend college and first became involved in the film industry when he was spotted by a gateman at Cosmopolitan Studios in New York looking for extras.
-He began as a lab technician in Los Angeles in the 1920s, later becoming a cameraman within four years.
-He moved to France with Ernst Lubitsch to film backgrounds for The Student Prince in Old Heidelberg (1927) and ended up staying for one year heading the camera department of Paramount Pictures's Joinville Studios.
+Alton had an early interest in photography.
+At the age of 5 he already had a darkroom and soon became interested in filmmaking.
+To attend college, he moved to New York to live with his prosperous uncle and pursue studies in photochemistry.
+He first became involved in the film industry when he was spotted by a gateman at Cosmopolitan Studios in New York looking for extras.
+There, he had the opportunity to appear alongside Marion Davies, an experience that left a lasting impression on him.
+He began as a lab technician at MGM film in Los Angeles in the 1920s, later becoming a cameraman within four years.
+He worked as an assistant cameraman for Woody Van Dyke Western movies, until he moved to France with Ernst Lubitsch to film backgrounds for The Student Prince in Old Heidelberg (1927) and ended up staying for one year heading the camera department of Paramount Pictures's Joinville Studios in Paris and traveled extensively across Europe and Asia for filming.
 He claimed he discovered Maurice Chevalier.

-In 1932, he moved to Argentina where he shot many Spanish-language films and designed the country's first sound film studio for Lumiton and Argentina Sono Film.
-He intended to stay for a year but ended up staying for seven.
+In 1932, he moved to Argentina where he shot many Spanish-language films, the first one being 'Los tres Berretines' (The Three Amateurs) starring Luis Sandrini.
+He designed the country's first sound film studio for Lumiton in Buenos Aires and Argentina Sono Film.
+First he intended to stay for a year but ended up staying for seven.
 He won a prize for best photography in Argentina in 1937.

-He returned to Hollywood in the late 1930s, and shot 30 B-movies in seven years, mostly for Republic Pictures and RKO.
-He then worked with director Anthony Mann to make T-Men (1947) and became one of the most sought-after cinematographers of the time being known for unconventional camera angles—especially low camera shots.
-His style is most notable in the films noir: He Walked by Night (1948), The Amazing Mr. X (1948), Raw Deal (1948) and The Big Combo (1955).
+He returned to Hollywood in the late 1930s.
+After enjoying great creative freedom in Argentina, the prospect of becoming a Hollywood producer held little appeal for him.
+The next seven years he shot 30 B-movies, mostly for Republic Pictures and RKO.
+In this period he realised, he wasn't suited for directing because he was too focused on the lighting of actors' faces, not their dialogue.
+He then worked with director Anthony Mann to make movies like T-Men (1947) and Devil's Doorway (1950) and became one of the most sought-after cinematographers of the time being known for unconventional camera angles—especially low camera shots.